taustation-fan/userscripts/README.md

 Note that this does *not* automatically deposit the credits.
 It simply fills the box for you.

-## Compact Storage

-`compact_storage.user.js` will merge duplicate items in "CORTECHS" -> "Storage" listing into a single row and update the quantity column accordingly.

-This way, your storage report will take only 2 rows to let you know that you have 145 Nanowires and 17 Paris Sabres at Yards of Gadani rather than taking 25 rows to tell you.

 ## Compact Stats

 `compact_stats.user.js` will make the panel with character stats - both general